IamdLite/Positive-Hack-Bootcamp-2025/labs/day 6/README.md

 ### Lab 5: Pivoting Chisel Task
 #### Objective
-Use Chisel to pivot through a compromised host to access an internal network.
+- Use Chisel to pivot through a compromised host to access an internal network.
+- Set up a Chisel tunnel through an intermediate SSH host.
+- Listen on TCP port 1337 and ensure it serves an HTTP response with a flag every minute.
+- Restrictions:
+    - The SSH host blocks proxy traffic (e.g., -D, -L/-R forwarding).
+    - No arbitrary shell commands allowed (restricted shell via iptables).
+    - Must use a wrapper to pass arguments via SSH (e.g., ssh -p 2222 root@IP -- ARGS).

 #### Vulnerabilities
 - Network Access: Compromised host with open ports allows Chisel-based pivoting.